-Other Opportunities: In addition to the above committees and programs, the IEEE-USA Vice President, Government Relations controls discretionary funds (\$85.5K), which can be used for support of special projects and activities consistent with IEEE-USA public policy priorities and government relations interests.
+Other Opportunities: In addition to the above committees and programs, the IEEE-USA Vice President, Government Relations controls discretionary funds (\$103.5K), which can be used for support of special projects and activities consistent with IEEE-USA public policy priorities and government relations interests.
 Funds may be requested through a special proposal submission process, and are available until exhausted.
-For details, contact Erica Wissolik, e.wissolik@ieee.org
+For details, contact Russ Harrison, r.t.harrison@ieee.org.